A guide to making the most of your money

 Budgeting is a great way to stay on top of your finances.
 By keeping track of how much money you have coming in (your income) and how much money you have going out (your spending) you can get a clear picture of your finances and take control of your money.

-You can navigate through the guide using the table of contents, or if you'd like to read the guide end-to-end in full, you can download the PDF.
+You can navigate through the guide using the table of contents.

 - Why budget?